A k-mer Based Approach for SARS-CoV-2 Variant Identification: Proposed Approach

 \subsection{$k$-mers Computation}

-For mapping protein sequences to fixed-length vectors, it is important to preserve the order of the amino acids within a sequence.
-To preserve the order, we use substrings (called mers) of length $k$.
-For each spike sequence, the total number of $k$-mers are following:

-where $N$ is the total number of amino acids in the spike sequence ($1274$), and $k$ is a user-defined parameter for the size of each mer.
+For mapping protein sequences to fixed-length vectors, it is important to preserve order information of the amino acids within a sequence.
+To achieve this, we use substrings (called mers) of length $k$.
+For each spike sequence, the total number of $k$-mers are "$N - k + 1$", where $N$ is the total number of amino acids in the spike sequence ($1274$), and $k$ is a user-defined parameter for the size of each mer.
 An example of $k$-mers (where k = $4$) is given in Figure \ref{fig_k_mer_demo}.

 However, since we do not know the total unique $k$-mers in all spike sequences, we need to consider all possible pairs of $k$-mers to design a general purpose feature vector representation for spike sequences in a given dataset.
 In this way, given an alphabet $\Sigma$ (a finite set of symbols), we know that a spike sequence $X \in \Sigma$ ($X$ contains a list of ``ordered'' amino acids from $\Sigma$).
 Similarly, we can extract sub-strings (mers) from $X$ of length $k$, which we called $k$-mers.